-Once upon a time, backache was an issue only with elder people or sometimes with the middle aged but now 8 out of 10 people report to have backache.
+Once upon a time, backache was an issue only with elder people or sometimes with the middle-aged but now 8 out of 10 people reported to have a backache.
 It is the young and the working people who are suffering from chronic back pain.
-What is astonishing is the fact that in most of the cases of backache, it is not due to some serious medical condition like arthritis or fracture.
-Lifestyle, precisely said, sedentary lifestyle is the most common cause for today’s backache problem.
+What is astonishing is the fact that in most of the cases of a backache, it is not due to some serious medical condition like arthritis or fracture.
+Lifestyle, precisely said, a sedentary lifestyle is the most common cause for today’s backache problem.
 What you eat, how and how much you move or do not move, do you take rest and if you sleep enough how do you sleep, all contribute to your backache.
-The medicines that you take to relieve backache only give you temporary relief and they bring with them a whole lot of side effects.
-In such a condition, it seems wise to follow home remedies for backache.
+The medicines that you take to relieve a backache only give you temporary relief and they bring with them a whole lot of side effects.
+In such a condition, it seems wise to follow home remedies for a backache.
 However, not all natural remedies will give you relief from your backache.
 You need to find out the most suitable remedy for your back pain through trial and error!

 Natural Remedies for Backache

 Heat and warmth can provide relief to many types of back pains.
 When your back pain is not traumatic in nature, you can apply heat therapy.
 A traumatic backache means pain due to back injuries because of an accident or severe back pain due to damaged and inflamed muscles such as when your back pains while you try to lift heavy objects.
 In such a case, heat can further aggravate the problem.
 If your backache, especially lower back pain, is due to strains and over-exertion, it creates tension in your muscles and soft tissues around the spine.
 As a result, proper circulation is restricted and you experience pain.
 When you apply heat to your back, it dilates the blood vessels of the muscles that surround the lumbar spine.
 This increases the flow of oxygen to the muscles.
 Heat also decreases the stiffness and the increased flexibility gives you a sense of comfort.